AlainBouchard/engineering-notes/content/blogs/sdlc-building-quality.md

 ## Conclusion

-This article is focusing on how to align testing strategies with the **Software Development Life Cycle (SDLC)** to ensure quality at every stage of development.
+This article is focusing on how to align **Testing Strategies** with the **Software Development Life Cycle (SDLC)** to ensure quality at every stage of development.
 We looked at how different test types fit into the SDLC and how responsibilities are distributed among teams.

 Key points covered:
 - The SDLC provides a clear roadmap with goals, activities, and outcomes for each phase.
 - Tests can be grouped into categories like functional, non-functional, security, and compliance to make sure all areas are covered.
 - Responsibilities and environments may differ across organizations, so it’s important to adapt industry standards to your specific needs.
+- Ensuring quality is essential at every phase of the SDLC.

 Testing is a process that evolves over time, and this article insights highlight the value of collaboration and continuous improvement to build high-quality software.